 These could include advertisements on job boards and LinkedIn, direct contact with passive candidates, and a pool of potential employees connected to your careers pages either on Facebook or LinkedIn.

 Every job vacancy needs to know:

-If one channel is proving to be ineffective, you have justification to shut it down.
-Similarly, if one channel seems to be producing a higher than expected ratio of qualified candidates, you can focus more resources in that direction.
+If one channel is proving to be ineffective, you have the justification to shut it down.
+Similarly, if one channel seems to be producing a higher-than-expected ratio of qualified candidates, you can focus more resources in that direction.